Joe Biden says it's "time for America to unite and heal" as he's named President

 Sitting on 253 electoral college votes, the 20 votes in Pennsylvania took his total to 273, surpassing the amount needed to take the Presidency.

+This is all likely to be subject to pending legal challenges.
 Donald Trump has continued to voice his unsubstantiated claims of election fraud, accusing the Democrats of voting “shenanigans” during a White House press conference yesterday.

 Speaking last night, Trump alleged that he would be “easily winning” if only the “legal votes” were counted from Tuesday’s election.
 “If you count the legal votes, I easily win,” he claimed.
 “If you count the illegal votes they can try to steal the election from us.”